goh-joshua/tp/docs/UserGuide.md

 - Check available disk space (need 50MB minimum)
 - Ensure Java version is 17 or higher
 - Try moving to a different folder location

+### Frequently Asked Questions
+**Why can't I use my international phone numbers?**

+playbook.io is designed for agents operating in Singapore and currently supports only 8-digit Singapore phone numbers.
+This ensures data consistency and simplifies local operations.

+**Can I track contracts in different currencies?**

+All contract amounts are in Singapore Dollars (SGD).
+If you need to track international contracts, we recommend converting amounts to SGD at the time of entry.

+**Why does the system say "duplicate athlete" when I'm adding someone with a different phone number?**

+Athletes are identified by their name and sport combination, not by contact details.
+This is because athletes often share managers or have contact details managed by agencies.
+If you need to add an athlete with the same name, they must be in a different sport.

+**Can an athlete and an organization have the same phone number or email?**

+Yes, this is allowed and intentional.
+Athletes and organizations are separate entities in the system, and it's common in practice for them to share contact details.
+This flexibility reflects real-world scenarios where contact information overlaps between different entities you manage.

 ### Getting More Help